 This is probably the most important question because you will not have access to every electric violin depending on your budget.
 We receive many comparative questions, particularly questions about low-end electric violins (costing less than $600).
 Let us be clear, with such a small budget, you will not have a good electric violin… You will certainly have an electric violin but once connected, you will be disappointed by the sound it produces, the white noise it generates, the paint that cracks or lose its color on your hands, etc.

 For a first electric violin, keep in mind that an electric violin on which you will enjoy playing it will cost you at least 900 €.
-Why don’t you take a closer look to the characteristics of our Line Electric Violin?
+Why don’t you take a closer look to the characteristics of our Line electric violin?
+It was created to experiment electric music in great conditions.

-If you have a larger budget, you will have dozens of options available and the following 4 questions will help you choose.
+If you have a larger budget, you will have dozens of options available.

 The question may seem simple and yet a whole bunch of parameters must be considered.
 So, what do you plan to do with your electric violin?